Warner Music to pay $4.2 million to end intern wage lawsuit

 Lawyers for the interns may seek up to 18.6 percent of the settlement amount as attorney fees, or $787,500.
 They did not respond to a request for comment.

-Other companies to settle with interns include Comcast Corp’s CMSCA.O NBCUniversal, for $6.4 million; Condé Nast, for $5.85 million, and Viacom Inc (VIAB.O), for $7.21 million.
+Other companies to settle with interns include Comcast Corp’s NBCUniversal, for $6.4 million; Condé Nast, for $5.85 million, and Viacom Inc, for $7.21 million.

 The case is Grant v.
 Warner Music Group Corp, U.S. District Court, Southern District of New York, No. 13-04449.